-a.
-Initiating Lock-out/Tag-out

-- Identify the machine/ equipment that needs to be locked out; - Notify all affected employees that a Lock-out is required and is about to take place; - Identify all sources of energy being used to power the equipment and what controls will be used to ensure against accidental start-up or release of energy.
-If unsure, ask your Supervisor.

-b.
-Machine/ Equipment Shutdown

-- Ensure the act of shutting off the equipment will not pose a hazard to other employees or members of the public; - Follow normal shut-down procedure for the equipment; - Ensure all moving parts come to a complete stop; - Disconnect the power supply where possible by unplugging the machine (Lock-out the plug in a Lock-out Tag-out device).

-c.
-Machine/ Equipment Isolation
+- a) Initiating Lock-out/Tag-out - Identify the machine/equipment that needs to be locked out;

-- Check all operating switches to ensure against accidental start-up; - Apply energy isolation devices (eg. blanks, locks); - Check for secondary sources of energy; - Never isolate equipment by pulling electrical switches or fuses while under load.
-Electrical disconnects should be carried out by a qualified electrician or competent person.

-d.
-Control Stored Energy

-- Ensure all parts have stopped moving; - Install ground wires to discharge electrical capacitors (performed by a competent person only); - Relieve the residual pressure in the lines, reservoirs or accumulators by bleeding the lines, leave vent valves open, or otherwise dissipate all residual energy; - Blank pipe flanges; - Release spring tension or block the movement; - Block parts that could fall or move due to gravity; - Block hydraulic and pneumatic systems that could move from loss of pressure; - Purge tanks and process lines whose contents could create a hazard; - Monitor for any possible re-accumulation of energy.

-e.
-Apply Lock-out/Tag-out Devices

-Lock-out/Tag-out shall be performed only by authorized employees who are performing the servicing or maintenance.
-No person will be permitted to perform
+- Notify all affected employees that a Lock-out is required and is about to take place; - Identify all sources of energy being used to power the equipment and what controls will be used to ensure against accidental start-up or release of energy.
+If unsure, a supervisor must be consulted. - b) Machine/Equipment Shutdown - Ensure the act of shutting off the equipment will not pose a hazard to other employees or members of the public; - Follow normal shut-down procedure for the equipment; - Ensure all moving parts come to a complete stop; - Disconnect the power supply where possible by unplugging the machine (Lock-out the plug in a Lock-out Tag-out device). - c) Machine/Equipment Isolation - Check all operating switches to ensure against accidental start-up; - Apply energy isolation devices (eg. blanks, locks); - Check for secondary sources of energy; - Never isolate equipment by pulling electrical switches or fuses while under load.
+Electrical disconnects should be carried out by a qualified electrician or competent person. - d) Control Stored Energy - Ensure all parts have stopped moving; - Install ground wires to discharge electrical capacitors (performed by a competent person only); - Relieve the residual pressure in the lines, reservoirs or accumulators by bleeding the lines, leave vent valves open, or otherwise dissipate all residual energy; - Blank pipe flanges; - Release spring tension or block the movement; - Block parts that could fall or move due to gravity; - Block hydraulic and pneumatic systems that could move from loss of pressure; - Purge tanks and process lines whose contents could create a hazard; - Monitor for any possible re-accumulation of energy. - e) Apply Lock-out/Tag-out Devices - Lock-out/Tag-out shall be performed only by authorized employees who are performing the servicing or maintenance.
+No person will be permitted to perform the Lock-out/Tag-out who is not thoroughly familiar with the machinery/equipment involved, and who has not been trained in Lock-out/Tag-out;

-- the Lock-out/Tag-out who is not thoroughly familiar with the machinery/ equipment involved, and who has not been trained in Lock-out/Tag-out; - Attach a lock or comparable device to each and every energy isolating device to prevent anyone from re-energizing the equipment during service or maintenance.
+- Attach a lock or comparable device to each and every energy isolating device to prevent anyone from re-energizing the equipment during service or maintenance.
 Ensure the lock holds the energy isolating device in a "safe" or "off" position; - All locks shall have only one key.
 Keep this key in your possession at all times; - Individual Maintenance staff may have a set of locks with common keys which are not shared; - Multiple lock hasps shall be used if more than one person is working on the equipment.
 Daisy chaining is prohibited; - Tag-out devices shall be attached to each lock and filled out completely; - Tag-out devices should clearly show the name and department of the person who applied the device, the date of disconnection and reason for the Lock-out; - Locks and tags must be durable enough to withstand the environment in which they are used and substantial enough to prevent removal without excessive force.

-f.
-Isolation Verification
+f) Isolation Verification